 Choppy ocean waves during a storm can make great images.
 For a softly blurred, misty waves or clouds, set a very slow shutter speed –anywhere between 5 seconds and several minutes, depending on how blurry you want the waves to be.
 Use faster shutter speeds for less blur.
 Be sure to use your tripod for image stabilization.

-Finally, it’s basic, but it must be said: staying safe should be top priority.
-Running around in a lightning storm with a bunch of metal gear (tripod!) isn’t the smartest idea ever.
+Finally, it’s basic, but it must be said: staying safe should be your top priority.
+Running around in a lightning storm with a bunch of metal gear (tripod!) isn’t the best idea.
 Depending on the severity of the storm, things could go from photo-worthy to disastrous in an instant, so be smart and know when to seek shelter.
 Additionally, never head out into a storm without a safety plan.
 This should include a plan for photographing the lightning, without getting too close to it.
 If you’re shooting the lightning from a distance of about five miles or less, it’s a good idea to do this from inside the house, or car.
 And avoid standing too close to any tall trees or metal poles.
 Remember –no picture is worth risking your life over!

 What about you?
 Do you enjoy capturing storms?
 Share your tips with us in the comments!